 The North Dakota Aeronautics Commission supports aviation activities in the state through communication with state, local, and Federal Aviation Association (FAA) officials, congressional offices, and national aviation groups.
 The commission is responsible for administering North Dakota’s laws in regards to the registration of aircraft, aircraft dealers, aerial applicators, and the collection of aircraft excise tax.
 The Aeronautics Commission provides grant funding for airport infrastructure projects and manages aviation education initiatives and programs throughout the state.
 The office also provides airport planning services, helps to maintain the state’s Automated Weather Observation Systems (AWOS), and provides airport inspections for the general aviation airports.

 The Aeronautics Commission also works to maintain and update publicized planning documents to help maintain and grow North Dakota’s aviation transportation system.
 Statewide airport capital improvement plans, aviation economic impact studies, airport directories, state aviation system plans, and pavement condition index studies are a few examples of these documents.

-The Executive Director also serves as an ex-officio member of the Northern Plains UAS Test Site Authority, Upper Great Plains Transportation Institute Advisory Board, the Atmospheric Resource Board, and the North Dakota Aviation Council.
+The Executive Director also serves as an ex-officio member of the Northern Plains UAS Test Site Authority, Upper Great Plains Transportation Institute Advisory Board, the Atmospheric Resource Board, the North Dakota Aviation Hall of Fame, and the North Dakota Aviation Association.

 If you would like to provide feedback regarding your visit to one of North Dakota's airports, or have comments or suggesstions for the North Dakota Aeronautics Commission staff, please complete the form found on our feedback page.

-Dr. Kim Kenville : Chair : Grand Forks
+Dr. Kim Kenville: Vice Chair : Grand Forks

 Jay B. Lindquist : Member : Hettinger